SarahShinespark/arcana-sor3/README.md

 encounters_sor_v3.asm		- Determines the possible random encounters.
 Some variety was increased and some rare encounters are more common.\
 enemies_sor_v3.asm			- Enemy stats.
 About 4 enemies were given different spells, and boss EXP was doubled.\
 epilogue_sor_v3.asm			- Localized epilogue text with faster transitions.\
-equipment_sor_v3.asm		- Editable equipment stats.
-IIRC these are unchanged.\
+equipment_sor_v3.asm		- Editable equipment stats.\
 intro_sor_v3.asm			  - Localized intro crawl with better pacing, and chapter titles.\
-main_sor_v3.asm         - Patches all of the ASM files at once.
-Also has some miscellaneous global mods like the ROM header or editing the encounter rate.\
+main_sor_v3.asm         - Patches all of the ASM files at once.\
-minor_text_sor_v3.asm   - Text for opening chests, being surprised in battle etc. Adds a message for "can't carry more GP."\
+minor_text_sor_v3.asm   - Town dialogue, dungeon and battle text.
+Adds a message for "can't carry more GP."\
+miscellaneous.asm			  - Has some miscellaneous global mods like the ROM header or editing the encounter rate.\
 names_sor_v3.asm			  - Localized names.
 Enemies, Equipment, Spells, Towns... everything.\
 smart_shops.asm         - Speeds up shop purchases.\
 spells_sor_v3.asm			  - Spell statistics like their SFX.
 Unpatches 2.2's glitchy spell palettes.\